 Egyptian Army soldiers guard the gates (Photo: Reuters)

-The Palestinian Authority’s Ambassador to Egypt, Barakat Al-Farra, is “taking all possible measures” to resolve the Rafah border crisis, Palestinian movement Fatah said on Sunday.
+Meanwhile, the Palestinian Authority's ambassador to Egypt is “taking all possible measures” to resolve the Rafah border crisis, Palestinian political movement Fatah said on Sunday.